SebastianBoehler/miroapi/README.md

 **miroapi** is a Node.js library that extends and automates Miro, Thinkific, and Jira operations by thinly wrapping their web interfaces and REST APIs.
 It provides high-level features beyond the official Miro API, such as board backups, project management, team administration, and more.

+**Note:** This is one of my earliest coding projects; some code is years old and may be broken by now.

 ## Installation

 ```bash